 There's nothing wrong with having a hair fetish but online hair marketplaces might not be the most appropriate venue to find willing partners.
 Cristina certainly wasn't happy about being propositioned.

-"I would never feed such unhealthy behavior," she said, "no matter what they pay."
+"I would never feed such unhealthy behaviour," she said, "no matter what they pay."

 But some women will, according to Sekhon.